 This month is Bible month so the reflection is a little different.

-Loving God, when you speak you give life (Genesis 1.)
-Your words are living and active (Hebrews 4:12) All of Scripture is inspired by you and can help us become more like Jesus (2 Timothy 3:16.)
+Loving God, all of Scripture is inspired by you and can help us become more like Jesus (2 Timothy 3:16).
 Please speak to us through our experience of Sacred Reading and reflection today, and help us apply your truth to our lives.
-Amen
+Amen.

 Lectio Divina - Bible Month